bwakedavis/bwakedavis.github.io/content/blog/git-cheat-sheet/index.md

 ---

 **Git** is a free open source distributed version control tool that tracks changes in your file.
 As a developer believe me you need it more than anything else ('*Just kidding* ðŸ˜›').
 But its important.

+## Advantages

++ Enhance collaboration
++ Storage of versions
++ Enables analysis of project evolution

+**Github** is a social network that allow developer to store and share code

 ## Git Terminal commands